VladPVS/FastSearchLibrary/README.md

 #### Works really fast.
 Check it yourself!
 ![Downloads](https://img.shields.io/github/downloads/VladPVS/FastSearchLibrary/total.svg)

+## ADVANTAGES
+* Library uses recursive search algorithm that is splitted on subtasks executing in thread pool
+* **UnauthorizedAccessException** is never thrown while search is executed
+* It's possible to choose different search criteria
+* It's possible to stop search process when it is necessary
+* It's possible to set different search paths at the same time

 ## INSTALLATION
 1. Download archive with last [release](https://github.com/VladPVS/FastSearchLibrary/releases "Last release") if you use .NET 4.6.2 or higher otherwise download v1.1.6.1
 2. Extract content to some directory.